Image: New faculty standing together on the UWT campus walkway.

 We also dedicate time and resources to support for Black, Indigenous and other faculty of color who are underrepresented in all faculty ranks.
 Broadly, our support includes hiring committee consultations with Academic HR, social gatherings, personalized mentoring and advocacy, alumni networks, grant opportunities, presentations, leadership training and professional development facilitated by colleagues of color with similar experiences; all offered through a critical racial equity lens.
 This year we are also coordinating a Community of Support specifically for faculty of color who teach diversity designated courses and/or diversity related course content, knowing that these topics are often challenged by intersectional dynamics of power and privilege which create unique, complex teaching experiences for faculty of color to navigate.

 Together we continue to work towards creating a welcoming, inclusive environment that is socially just.
 As our capacity grows, the Office of Equity and Inclusion hopes to providing additional support to other diverse faculty whose minoritized social identities and experiences - both visible and invisible - have been marginalized in higher education.
-Our Vice Chancellor of Equity and Inclusion, Dr. James McShay, challenges all of us to "uplift our community by creating spaces and opportunities that promote healing, recovery, and a sense of belonging, as well as equitable accountability systems rooted in care."
+All of us are challenged to uplift our community by creating spaces and opportunities that promote healing, recovery, and a sense of belonging, as well as equitable accountability systems rooted in care.

-For information about how you can get connected to a community of support, please contact the Office of Equity and Inclusion, Faculty Development Associate, Tanya Velasquez, email@example.com.
+For information about how you can get connected to a community of support, please contact the Office of Equity and Inclusion, Director of Faculty Engagement and Racial Equity Initiatives, Tanya Velasquez, firstname.lastname@example.org.